alejandrochang/StudyGuideNotes/node.md

 The Node Core (C++ Core) is a core of features/utilities built in C++ made available to JS via the hooks in the V8 engine.
 Node.js accepts JS and allows

 The JS Core is the core made up of features/utilities already built for you in JS to perform tasks.
 Most of those JS files are actually wrappers for the C++ code.
 (They get the code from the C++ files and they modify them using JS code)

+# Section 4: Modules, Exports and Require

+A module is a resuable block of code that does not affect other code accidently.